Aidan-275/group-project-repo/CONTRIBUTING.md

 6. Click **Clone**
 ---
 How to run the project:
-1. Open Docker Desktop
+1. Open Docker Desktop as it must be running in order to run the app
 2. Go to IntelliJ and open the **docker-compose.yml** file
-3. Click the run button next to the line that says **db**
+3. Click the run button next to the line that says **db**, we run this first to set up the connection to the db
 4. Go to the **Services** tab in the bottom left
 5. Under **Docker**, go to **Docker-compose: group-project-repo > db**
 6. You should see **group-project-repo-db-1** with a health status next to it, wait until it says **healthy**